Add as a Google preferred source

 Whatever you choose, keep the behavior consistent across your content.

-Managing an SEO external links profile means watching both directions.
-You need to keep outbound links healthy and monitor external backlinks pointing in.
+Managing an SEO external links profile means keeping outbound links healthy and monitoring external backlinks pointing in.

 The goal is to protect user experience, maintain your site’s standing with search engines, and identify new growth opportunities.